amne51ac/tinfoilhat/README.md

 ### Testing Process

 1. A contestant creates a tinfoil hat
-2. Register the contestant in the application (or select from existing contestants)
-3. Run a baseline test without the hat to measure ambient RF noise across all frequencies
+2. The operator runs a baseline test to measure ambient RF signals
-4. Place the hat on the mannequin head and run the measurement test
+3. The contestant places their hat on the mannequin head
-5. View the results showing the average attenuation across all frequencies
+4. The operator selects the contestant and hat type from the modal
+5. The system measures RF signals with the hat in place
+6. The application calculates attenuation by comparing baseline and hat measurements
+7. Results show overall effectiveness and performance across different frequency bands
-6. If this is the contestant's best score, it will be highlighted and saved to the leaderboard
+8. If this is the contestant's best score, it's saved to the leaderboard

+### Hat Types

+The system supports two types of hats:
+- **Classic**: Made with tinfoil only
+- **Hybrid**: Made with tinfoil plus other materials

 ### Real Measurements